Liberty County commissioner accused of mocking dog advocates now facing criminal charges in separate case

 Whitmire faces backlash after meeting

-In January, Whitmire and Liberty County Judge Jay Knight were reportedly heard mocking animal advocates by making barking and woofing sounds—seemingly joking about an ongoing issue in their district.
+In January, Whitmire and Liberty County Judge Jay Knight were reportedly heard mocking animal advocates by making barking and woofing sounds—seemingly joking about an ongoing issue in the county.

 The issue at the center of the controversy: a rise in dog attacks that residents say they’ve been dealing with for years.